Oregon State vs. Washington NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oregon State has combined with its opponents to score more than 57.5 points just two times this season.
+- Oregon State and its opponents have combined for 57.5 points -- this matchup's point total -- only two times this season.

-- Washington has not yet combined with its opponents to score more than 57.5 points in a game this season.
+- Washington's games have yet to go over 57.5 points this season.

-- The two teams combine to score 63.3 points per game, 5.8 more than the over/under in this contest.
+- The two teams combine to average 63.3 points per game, 5.8 more than the total in this contest.

-- The 38.8 combined points per game that these two squads have allowed this season are 18.7 fewer than the 57.5 total in this contest.
+- This contest's over/under is 18.7 points more than the 38.8 these two squads combine to allow per game this season.

-- The Beavers and their opponents have scored an average of 64.1 points per game in 2021, 6.6 more than Saturday's total.
+- The average total in Beavers games this season is 64.1, 6.6 points more than Saturday's over/under of 57.5.

-- The 57.5 over/under in this game is 6.3 points higher than the 51.2 average total in Huskies games this season.
+- The 51.2 PPG average total in Huskies games this season is 6.3 points fewer than this game's over/under.

 Oregon State Stats and Trends

-- Oregon State's games this year have hit the over on two of four set point totals (50%).
+- Oregon State's games this year have gone over the total in two out of four opportunities (50%).

-- Oregon State is 3-1 against the spread and 3-1 overall this season when the team scores more than 17.8 points.
+- When Oregon State records more than 17.8 points, it is 3-1 against the spread and 3-1 overall.

-- Oregon State is 3-1 against the spread and 3-1 overall when the team churns out more than 336.0 yards.
+- In games that Oregon State totals over 336.0 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Beavers have turned the ball over five times this season, one fewer than the Huskies have forced (6).
+- This year, the Beavers have five turnovers, one fewer than the Huskies have takeaways (6).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.